-Fastbind machines are developed and manufactured in Finland by Maping Co, a family-run business that has grown from a small workshop into a leading company of the finishing sector in digital printing environment.
-Market leaders of digital printing, like Xerox, Fuji and Océ, have chosen Fastbind as their partner.
+Fastbind machines are developed and manufactured in Finland.
+Fastbind is a family-run business that has grown from a small workshop in 1978 into a leading company of the finishing sector in digital printing environment.
+Market leaders of digital printing, like Xerox, Canon, Ricoh, Konica Minolta and Fujifilm, have chosen Fastbind as their partner.

 Today, Fastbind products are distributed through company owned sales offices and certified dealers in more than 90 countries all over the world.